Stuwert/playthistonight/posts/pilediver-review-nine-hours-nine-persons-nine-doors.md

 But *Nine Hours, Nine Persons, Nine Doors* is fortunately much more than its ending.
 It’s a unique, clever puzzle that plays best with a pile of notes and diagrams.
 It rewards careful attention and understanding its characters.
 It’s an ambitious trip that doesn’t quite nail the landing, but I’m still thankful for the experience I had getting there.

-*PILEDIVER is a review series where I play through the many, many games in my backlog.
+*Pilediver is a review series where I play through the many, many games in my backlog.
 Thank you for reading.*